yousefelassal/quote-cron/README.md

 > The only limit to our realization of tomorrow will be our doubts of today.

 > Arriving at one point is the starting point to another.

+> Your talent is God's gift to you.
+What you do with it is your gift back to God.